ArianES7/Arianshahrabi.ca/content/about me/index.md

 showHeadingAnchors: false
 ---

-I’m a game producer with hands-on programming experience.
+I'm a game producer with practical programming experience.
 I focus on planning and organizing development while understanding technical work well enough to communicate clearly with programmers, designers, artists, and other disciplines.

 ## Background

-I’m based in Toronto, Ontario, and I’m open to onsite, hybrid, and remote opportunities.
+I'm based in Toronto, Ontario, and I'm open to onsite, hybrid, and remote opportunities.

 I completed an Advanced Diploma in Video Game Design & Development at Toronto Film School in June 2026.
-I also hold an Advanced Diploma in Business Administration Project Management from George Brown Polytechnic.
+I also hold an Advanced Diploma in Business Administration, Project Management from George Brown Polytechnic.

 ## How I lead

 I keep development organized and moving.
-My work includes scope management, sprint and milestone planning, task prioritization, dependency tracking, risk and blocker management, cross-discipline communication, playtest coordination, bug triage, release coordination, documentation, and workflow organization.
+My work includes scope management, sprint and milestone planning, task prioritization, dependency tracking, risk and blocker management, communication across disciplines, playtest coordination, bug triage, release coordination, documentation, and workflow organization.

 ## Experience

 - Led a multidisciplinary team of approximately 20 people through development and release.
-- Currently lead production and programming for a three-person independent Unity project.
+- Currently lead production and programming for a three person independent Unity project.

 ## Education

-- **Advanced Diploma, Video Game Design & Development** — Toronto Film School, 2025 - 2026
+- **Advanced Diploma, Video Game Design & Development** at Toronto Film School, from 2025 to 2026
   - Graduated with a 4.21/4.3 GPA.
-  - President’s List and Honour’s List recognition across all six terms.
+  - President's List and Honour's List recognition across all six terms.
-- **Advanced Diploma, Business Administration — Project Management** — George Brown Polytechnic, 2020 - 2024
+- **Advanced Diploma, Business Administration, Project Management** at George Brown Polytechnic, from 2020 to 2024

 ## Tools and skills